Compositional Separation of Control Flow and Data Flow: Composite Computons

 Although Figure \ref{fig:computon-sequential-example} shows an example of partial sequential composition, the same computon operands can be used to perform total sequential composition.
 This is because, in this case, there exists an apex computon that can be inserted into all the e-outports of $\lambda_1$ and into all the e-inports of $\lambda_2$.
 Such an apex does not always exist so partiality does not imply totality and, thus, the reverse of Proposition \ref{prop:sequential-totalispartial} does not hold.
-Proposition \ref{prop:sequential-totalispartial} combined with Theorem \ref{th:always-sequentiable} states that if any two connected computons can be composed totally, they can also be composed partially.
+Proposition \ref{prop:sequential-totalispartial} combined with Theorem \ref{th:always-sequentiable} states that if any two connected computons can be composed into a total sequential computon, they can also be composed into a partial sequential computon, only if the left operand has more than one e-outport or if the right operand has at least two e-inports; otherwise, such computons can only form a total sequential computon.
+While total sequential composition is an associative operation (see Proposition \ref{prop:computon-sequential-total-associative}), partial sequential composition is not (see Proposition \ref{prop:computon-sequential-partial-associative}).
+In both cases, commutativity does not hold in the sense that the order of the operands matters (see Proposition \ref{prop:sequencing-commutative}).